benwr/ankdown/README.md

 other text with empty lines, so that they're treated as their own paragraphs.

+## Running Ankdown

-To compile the cards, put them in a file (e.g. `notes.md`), and run them through `python ankdown.py -p notes.apkg -d Notes -i notes.md`.
+To compile the cards, put them in a file (e.g. `notes.md`), and run `ankdown -p notes.apkg -d Notes -i notes.md`.
+This will create a file, "notes.apkg", containing a deck called "Notes".

 To add them to Anki, go to File > Import, and select the file you created (e.g. `notes.apkg`).

-**IMPORTANT**: When using the text format rather than the .apkg, make sure that the separator is set to `\t`, you've selected the deck you want to modify, and that "Allow HTML" is checked.
+**IMPORTANT**: When using the text format rather than the .apkg (not recommended) make sure that the separator is set to `\t`, you've selected the deck you want to modify, and that "Allow HTML" is checked.

 Press "Import", and you should be good to go.

+## Updating Cards

+When you want to modify a card, just run your deck through the above process after changing the markdown file.
+Anki should notice, and update the card.
+This is done by giving the cards in your deck sequential IDs.
+This breaks down when you want to _remove_ a card, though.
+In that case, you'll want to delete the whole deck and reload it.